Sibley State Park

-Scheduled programs are based on Sibley State Park's natural, cultural, and recreational resources and are offered most days from Memorial Day weekend through Labor Day.
-Special requested programs can be scheduled for schools, scouts, senior citizens and other groups during this season also.
+Scheduled programs are based on Sibley State Park's natural, cultural, and recreational resources and are offered most weekends from Labor Day through Memorial Day Weekend.
+Special requested programs can be scheduled for schools, scouts, senior citizens and other groups Wednesday, Thursday, Friday and possibly the weekend.
 Call the park for program information, 320-354-2002 or 2055.

 The Interpretive Center has been remodeled and a new, exciting and engaging oak savanna exhibit has been installed!
 Two other exhibit rooms offer park information on geology, wetlands and park orientation.
 A wildlife observation deck, a big screen auditorium, a 3D map model, an interactive touch screen display, an information desk, restrooms, a trail center, and an outdoor amphitheater round out this amazing facility.
-This summer the Interpretive Center is open most days from Memorial Day weekend through Labor Day.
-Call for visiting hours.
+From Labor Day through Memorial Day Weekend the Interpretive Center is open many weekends.
+The Interpretive center may be opened upon request.
+Call for dates and visiting hours.

 The Trail Center is open twenty-four hours a day, seven days a week during the spring season.
 It includes a water fountain, restrooms and park information.

 Don't move firewood!